joostdecock/site/pages/docs/git-basics.md

 the original.
 But you can suggest those changes to the owner of the main repository through a `pull request`.

-A pull request tells the owner of the freesewing repository (the Grand Poobah) that you have changes that you would like to see incorporated.
+A pull request tells the owner of the freesewing repository (Joost) that you have changes that you would like to see incorporated.
 He can then gracefully decide to do so, or tell you to stuff it.